microsoft/typechat.net/README.md

 ## Microsoft.TypeChat.SemanticKernel ##

-TypeChat.SemanticKernel include classes for:
+TypeChat.SemanticKernel uses [Semantic Kernel 1.0](https://github.com/microsoft/semantic-kernel).
+It includes classes for:
 * **Json Programs for Plugins**: turn registered plugins into **APIs** that Json programs can target.
 See the [Plugins Example](examples/Plugins/Program.cs).
 * Language model and embeddings access using Semantic Kernel.

-TypeChat.SemanticKernel currently uses a pre-release version of Semantic Kernel.
-An upgrade to Semantic Kernel V1.0 is in progress in the [sk_upgrade branch](https://github.com/microsoft/typechat.net/tree/umeshma/sk_upgrade).
+Prior versions of TypeChat.NET used the pre-release programming model of Semantic Kernel.
+You can access this deprecated version using the [sk_prerelease](https://github.com/microsoft/typechat.net/tree/sk_0.22.230905.3-preview) branch.

 # Getting Started